-After publishing 'Flower of Life' I received some commentary on my choice for the word vagina rather than the technically correct term vulva, I wrote a short essay in response.
+After publishing 'Flower of Life' I received some commentary on my choice for the word vagina rather than the technically correct term vulva, I wrote a short essay and poem in response.

 Ingredients of Language